Cheap Train Tickets to LiverpoolGet the cheapest fares to Liverpool with our split ticket search

 Liverpool is a vibrant city with an impressive cultural heritage dating back to when it was one of Britains most significant cities.
-In 2008, the city bagged the title of the European Capital of Culture and in 2004 the city’s Pier Head Waterfront has been included in UNESCO’s World Heritage Site list.
-Liverpool’s impressive cultural heritage, which dates back to when it used to be one of Britain’s most significant cities, is a source of pride among the locals.
-But what really makes the city exciting is its on-going program of urban regeneration that is slowly transforming the once dilapidated city into one of the most beautiful cities in northern England.
+In 2008, the city bagged the title of the European Capital of Culture and in 2004 the city’s Pier Head Waterfront was included in UNESCO’s World Heritage Site list.
+The city is made exciting by its on-going program of urban regeneration that is transforming the once dilapidated city into one of the most beautiful cities in northern England.

-The main railway station of Liverpool is the Liverpool Lime Street and is well-served by regular rail services coming from Birmingham New Street station, London Euston and the stations of Manchester, Newcastle, York, Nottingham, and Leeds.
+The main railway station is Liverpool Lime Street and it's well-served by regular rail services coming from Birmingham New Street station, London Euston and the stations of Manchester, Newcastle, York, Nottingham, and Leeds.
 It is a terminus station for the West Coast Main Line and the direct journey to London can be as little as 2 hours 1 minute.
-The Liverpool Lime Street station is a popular attraction in itself, made from an impressive glass and steel, a perfect example of Victorian architecture.
+The Liverpool Lime Street station is a sought after attraction made from impressive glass and steel, it is a perfect example of Victorian architecture.

-With Liverpool’s long-standing history, it’s not surprising to find several historical sites and landmarks all over the city.
-UNESCO has awarded six World Heritage Sites in Liverpool due to its role in the development of the maritime technologies and for being a major trade centre from the 18th to the 19th century.
+With Liverpool’s long-standing history, it’s not surprising to find historical sites and landmarks all over the city.
+UNESCO has awarded six World Heritage Sites in Liverpool due to its role in the development of maritime technologies and for being a major trade centre from the 18th to 19th century.
 Some of the most remarkable historical sites in Liverpool are the Liverpool Cathedral and the St. George’s Hall.

 Tip 7: Travelling first class is sometimes a good option